top of page

 Psychodynamic Approach

-Psychodynamic therapy is an evidence-based therapeutic approach which presents the idea that our unconscious lives (the neglected, buried and wounded parts of our 'self', and our early relational experiences) have an enduring impact on our present and powerfully underpin our sense of self.
-In therapy this involves making space for the depth, nuance and complexities of our inner worlds— pasts, present, relationships, instincts, defenses, resistances, coping mechanisms, dreams, fantasies, emotions, losses, fears, and the body that carries it all.
-There is a gentle unfolding of these, explored curiously and empathetically to help reach an understanding of the underlying processes which affect the way we experience ourselves and our external worlds.
+Psychodynamic therapy is a therapeutic approach which presents the idea that our unconscious lives (the neglected, buried and wounded parts of our psyche and our early relational experiences) have an enduring impact on our present and powerfully underpin our sense of self.
+In therapy this involves making space for the depth, nuance and complexities of our inner worlds— pasts, present, relationships, identities, instincts, defenses, resistances, coping mechanisms, dreams, fantasies, emotions, losses, fears, and the body that carries it all.
+There is a gentle unfolding of these, explored curiously and empathetically to help reach an understanding of the way we experience ourselves and our external worlds.
 In this way, therapy may gradually bring about change through a greater degree of self-understanding to enable the individual to find the way forward to living more authentically and to deal better with the realities of life.

 Over time, the work leads to a reduction in the difficulties which have caused the seeking of help and, ultimately, a profound and beneficial impact in how life is experienced.